gdenonno/Fine-mapping_summer2025/README.md

-# Fine Mapping of Autoimmune Traits Using SuSiE (Summer 2025 Project)
+# Fine Mapping Autoimmune Traits Using SuSiE (Summer 2025 Project)
 This repository contains all the required materials to replicate the FM work Max and I completed during Summer 2025.
 Information on the repo contents, general workflow, and SUSIER/SUSIEX outlined below.

 ## Contents